Wednesday, March 31, 2010

 Satan’s plan seemed to be working.
 I had not had time to properly grieve over my losses using God’s Word as a filter, so my pain became buried and revealed itself in my cyclical depression.

-So, as I sat down on the grainy sand on the lakeshore that morning, I cried out for hope and then just stared at the lake and listened.
+So, as I sat down on the grainy sand on the lake shore that morning, I cried out for hope and then just stared at the lake and listened.

 The calm, mysterious waters reminded me of my Creator,